 •Fulfill air quality information requests from the public.

 The EQuIS AQS Module allows EarthSoft clients to collect, store, and manage AQS data in EQuIS and export the data into EPA-required file formats.
 New EQuIS formats have been created for use with the EQuIS Data Processor (EDP) to upload reference values associated with AQS as well as import and export AQS data.
-The EQuIS AQS module can be used with other EQuIS applications, such as the Sample Planning Module (SPM), EQuIS Collect, and EQuIS Data Gathering Engine (EDGE).
+The EQuIS AQS module can be used with other EQuIS applications, such as the Sample Planning Module (SPM), EQuIS Collect, EQuIS Data Gathering Engine (EDGE), and EQuIS Live.

 The EQuIS AQS Module includes the following:

 •AQS Schema – Provides a basic structure to store and organize AQS data in EQuIS.

 •AQS-refvals Format – Used to populate the reference tables added by the AQS Schema.